CjTouzi/datasciencecousera3.0/Projects/machine learning/index.md

 ===========================

 This project aims to build a prediction model on common incorrect gestures during barbell lifts based on several variables collected by accelerometers.
 See more details on the project description [here](http://groupware.les.inf.puc-rio.br/har)(see the section on the Weight Lifting Exercise Dataset).

-As a result, we report a random forest model with a overall accuracy 0.9946 in the validation set and 100 % accuracy in the testing set.
+During the model building process, we first eliminate some features with too many missing values and then we test fourmodels including classification tree, random forest, boosting and bagging.
+By comparing the out-of-sample accuracy, we select random forest as our final model with a overall accuracy 0.9946 in the validation set and 100 % accuracy in the testing set.

 ### Background